-In this video conversation, Jennifer Kavanagh and Quentin Hodgson will discuss the unique voting challenges posed by the COVID-19 pandemic.
-They will share findings from their research to understand how new voting policies might affect public health and safety, as well as election integrity, access, and logistics.
+In this September 25, 2020 video conversation, Jennifer Kavanagh and Quentin Hodgson discussed the unique voting challenges posed by the COVID-19 pandemic.
+They shared findings from their research to understand how new voting policies might affect public health and safety, as well as election integrity, access, and logistics.

 This research is part of RAND’s Countering Truth Decay initiative, which is focused on restoring the role of facts, data, and analysis in U.S. political and civil discourse and the policymaking process.

 A series of remote conversations with our researchers, each featuring a 20-minute presentation and 20 minutes of questions and answers.

 Tracking the Effects of COVID-19 on American Lives and Livelihoods

 As governments, communities, businesses, and the public continue to grapple with how to limit the spread of the new coronavirus and to mitigate the economic, social, and emotional impacts of policies aimed at doing so, they need objective, up-to-date, publicly available information on how Americans are being affected across a wide variety of areas.

 During the past five months, RAND researchers have conducted a series of surveys using the American Life Panel (ALP), a nationally representative internet panel, to examine the effects of COVID-19 on Americans’ lives and livelihoods and help inform effective policies and interventions.